jford1906/prof.clontz.org/classes/2017/01/ma126/index.md

 to introduce the *power series*, an "infinite polynomial" which can be used to express a wide class of differentiable functions.

+This course uses elements of a flipped classroom and team-based learning.
+Students will
-This course uses elements of **Team-Based Learning**.
-Students will complete a survey that will place them into appropriate Teams.
+complete a survey that will place them into appropriate Teams at the start of the semester, and watch online lectures to introduce the material.
-Teams will work together throughout the semester to master the course material, with the support of the instructor.
+Teams will work together throughout the semester to master this material, with the support of the instructor.